Making your own Kenbak-1 Reproduction.

 The original Kenbak-1's just point-to-point wired up the pushbuttons and the lights to the respective holes in the board.

-layout of compoents and jumper on Kenbak-1 computer PC board.
+layout of components and jumper on Kenbak-1 computer PC board.
+This is very poor resolution, but see description for source gerber files.

 You will notice that two capacitors, are mounted on the bottom side of the board.